 Homeowners often underestimate how many decisions need to be made during a home renovation project.
 For example, there are approximately 150 decisions that need to be made for a full kitchen redesign.
 Every last detail must be considered, down to the most minute choices.
 It’s very important to work with a design team who will help guide you in finding your unique design style.

-To get started on your design journey, it’s recommended for the client to create a digital vision board using platforms like Pinterest or Houzz.
-These collections should be full of images that the homeowner is drawn to and makes them feel good.
-Images can be more than photos of other homes they envy.
-Your design aesthetic can start more generally and hone in on your living environment later.
-If the client doesn’t use technology, alternatives can be pulled from magazine clippings, furniture catalogs, paint catalogs, etc.
+To get started on your design journey, it’s recommended that you create a digital vision board using home design tools and apps like Pinterest or Houzz.
+Start collecting images of renovation ideas that you are drawn to and make you feel good.
+Home design images can be more than photos of other homes they envy.
+Your home design aesthetic can start more generally and hone in on your living environment later.
+If you’re one who doesn’t prefer to use digital methods, alternatives can be pulled from magazine clippings, furniture catalogs, paint catalogs, and more.

 Few people can pinpoint their aesthetic by themselves, but everyone can explain what makes them feel good about an image or style.
 The point is that the first step is for the client to pick out many images to bring to the first meeting design meeting.
 Senior Designer with Housewarming, Amanda Kratochvil, says: